Protesting continues for a 10th night in downtown Lexington

-LEXINGTON, Ky.
-(WKYT) - Crowds have gathered in front of the Fayette District Courthouse for the 10th night of protesting in downtown Lexington.
+Crowds have gathered in front of the Fayette District Courthouse for the 10th night of protesting in downtown Lexington.

+A core group of organizers has been downton every night, but new faces continue to join the movement.

+"I think people were unsure of it when it first started so of course not everyone is going to come out but as they see the longer this goes as long as we can keep it peaceful.
+It's ten days of it being peaceful, I think that's why people are still coming out which is really encouraging," said Alvia Keseday.

-Protests in Lexington had remained peaceful until Saturday night when a fight broke out .
+Protests in Lexington had remained peaceful until

 Organizers mentioned the fight in their opening speeches, mainly to thank those who had video to prove what happened.